Skip to main content

 BioSoil

 BioSoil forms part of the programme of the International Cooperative Programme on the Assessment and Monitoring of Air Pollution Effects on Forests.
 It is a demonstration project including both a chemical and a biodiversity component which has described and sampled soils on a 16×16 km grid network that fall onto forested land, and was the single largest soil monitoring exercise implemented so far at the EU scale.
-Its primary aim was to establish an improved common European baseline of forest soils for environmental applications but it has also evaluate methodology for soil sampling across Europe.
+Its primary aim was to establish an improved common European baseline of forest soils for environmental applications but it has also evaluated methodology for soil sampling across Europe.

 Biosoil